Saikrishnareddymanda/Saikrishnareddymanda/README.md

 - 👀 I’m interested in Python, Frontend & Backend Dev.
 - 🌱 I’m currently learning ...
 Flutter
 - 💞️ I’m looking to collaborate on ... open source projects
-- 📫 How to reach me ... saikrishna_eth (Instagram)
+- 📫 How to reach me ... saikrishna_eth (Instagram & Twitter)
+Optimistic about crypto, importantly eth.

 <!---
 Saikrishnareddymanda/Saikrishnareddymanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.